Follow these step-by-step instructions to setup a cross-sheet formula.

 Formulas: Reference Data from Other Sheets

 Perform calculations on data that is stored in another sheet.
-For example, use the VLOOKUP function to find a value from a master lookup table that exists on a different sheet that you have access to, or create a SUMIF formula that summarizes values you have stored on a different sheet.
+For example, use the VLOOKUP function to find a value from a lookup table that exists on a different sheet that you have access to, or create a SUMIF formula that summarizes values you have stored on a different sheet.

 To create formulas that reference data from other sheets, we recommend that you first have knowledge of how to create formulas in Smartsheet.
 For more information on creating formulas, take a look at the help center article Create and Edit Formulas in Smartsheet.